hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 Message sent
 ```

 **_Note:_** Don't forget to add the comma and use the correct alias.
-Bob is an alias I assigned to a previously found responsive node.
+Betty is an alias I assigned to a previously found responsive node.
 Otherwise, you can just write their HOPR address:

 ```
-send ,16Uiu2HAmMBYpQVq7rfFxV5iP3JPXJKs1dqRe2Z6HX7zXJgwjTzjV Hello Bob!
+send ,16Uiu2HAmMBYpQVq7rfFxV5iP3JPXJKs1dqRe2Z6HX7zXJgwjTzjV Hello Betty!
 ```

 This is a direct message or a 0-HOP message.
 It sends the message directly to another node without intermediaries and is costless.

-The node you messaged (in my case, `Bob`) will receive an output that looks like this:
+The node you messaged (in my case, `Betty`) will receive an output that looks like this:

 ```
 #### NODE RECEIVED MESSAGE ####

-Message: Hello Bob!
+Message: Hello Betty!

 Latency: 295 ms
 ```